contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 blue
 ```

-After the tenant is created, we can create network within in tenant `blue` and run containers.
+After the tenant is created, we can create network within tenant `blue`.
-Here we chose the same subnet and network name for it.
+Here we can choose the same subnet and network name as we used earlier with default tenant, as namespaces
-the same subnet and same network name, that we used before
+are isolated across tenants.

 ```
 [vagrant@contiv-node3 ~]$ netctl net create -t blue --subnet=10.1.2.0/24 contiv-net